swan-cern/help/spark/monitoring.md

 With this tool you can see in detail the jobs, including stages, and the tasks that are running.
 You can also inspect the resource utilization and access the Spark UI.

+![][spark_conn_details]

+After estabilishing successful connection, you will be shown some connection details which allow you to check your workload tasks/stages details and performance metrics.

+[spark_conn_details]: ../images/spark_conn_details.png "Spark Connection Details"
 [spark_monitor]: ../images/spark_monitor.png "Spark Monitor"